-Sexual Exploitation of Children: The Children's Act of 2010 prohibits the prostitution and sexual abuse of children.
+Sexual Exploitation of Children: The law prohibits the prostitution and sexual abuse of children.
 Sex with a child younger than age 16 constitutes defilement and is punishable by a minimum of 10 years' incarceration.
-Police reported 375 cases of defilement and five cases of incest during 2012.
 There were defilement investigations and convictions during the year.
 There were reports teachers sexually abused students.
-Other officials and extended family members with whom they lived also reportedly sexually abused children.
+Other school officials and members of victims' extended family with whom the victims resided also reportedly sexually abused children.

 By law child prostitution is an act of defilement punishable by a minimum of 10 years' imprisonment.
 Child pornography is a criminal offense punishable by five to 15 years in prison.
-Media and NGO reports claimed that most incidents of child trafficking occurred in villages, where children were used for forced labor and sexual exploitation.
-In July parliament passed a comprehensive antitrafficking-in-persons law that includes prohibition of child prostitution.
+Media and NGO reports claimed most incidents of child trafficking occurred in villages, where children were used for forced labor and sexual exploitation.

-Displaced Children: In 2013 the UN Children's Fund, which defines an orphan as a child with one or both parents deceased, estimated there were 130,000 orphans in the country, of whom approximately 96,000 had lost one or both parents due to HIV/AIDS.
-The government, which defines an orphan as a child whose two parents are dead, registered 38,576 children as orphans and 32,068 as vulnerable in 2013.
-Once registered as an orphan, a child receives school uniforms, shelter, a monthly food basket worth between 216 pula (\$23) and 600 pula (\$64), depending upon location, and counseling as needed.
+Displaced Children: In 2013 UNICEF, which defines an orphan as a child with one or both parents deceased, estimated there were 130,000 orphans in the country, of whom approximately 96,000 had lost one or both parents due to HIV/AIDS.
+The government, which defines an orphan as a child both of whose parents are dead, registered 38,596 children as orphans and 32,068 as vulnerable in 2013.
+Once registered as an orphan, a child receives school uniforms, shelter, a monthly food basket worth between 216 pula (\$21) and 600 pula (\$58), depending upon location, and counseling as needed.